Things to see and do - Saint-Malo

 5 pl.
 Guy-La-Chambre F - 35400 Saint-Malo

-In this Saint Malo institution (1945), it is as if time has stood still!
-Within the perfectly old-fashioned interior, the waltz of waiters in white jackets and bow ties moves at full swing.
-On the menu, seafood takes pride of place.
-No doubt about it..
+In this Saint Malo institution (1945), it is as if time has ground to a halt!
+Inside the utterly retro restaurant, the waltz of the waiters in white jackets and bow ties is in full swing.
+As for the food itself, fish and seafood take pride of place. ..